ajskateboarder/ajskateboarder.github.io/notes/concrete-rules-and-ml/index.md

 I also wanted to use differently-formatted information from multiple models (emoji prediction and plain sentiment prediction) to create a complete sentimental view of text, which can't be solved with transfer-learning, ensemble modelling, or even anything related to machine learning.

-If your next classification project involves either of these things, you might want to consider trying out this layout for your project. 😁
+If your next classification project involves either of these things by any chance, you might want to consider trying out this layout for your project - it does work alright 😁

 ## Check out

 - [https://kislayverma.com/programming/combining-rule-systems-and-machine-learning/](https://kislayverma.com/programming/combining-rule-systems-and-machine-learning/)
 - [https://nlathia.github.io/2020/10/ML-and-rule-engines.html](https://nlathia.github.io/2020/10/ML-and-rule-engines.html)
 - [https://www.capitalone.com/tech/machine-learning/rules-vs-machine-learning](https://www.capitalone.com/tech/machine-learning/rules-vs-machine-learning) - Specifically the "Patterns for Using Machine Learning and Rules Engines Together" section
-- [https://github.com/conaticus/ebay-account-summarizer](https://github.com/conaticus/ebay-account-summarizer0) - applies similar flagging and scoring system to the one used here, though there's no ML involved (see [server/src/sellerRater.ts](https://github.com/conaticus/ebay-account-summarizer/blob/master/server/src/sellerRater.ts))
+- [https://github.com/conaticus/ebay-account-summarizer](https://github.com/conaticus/ebay-account-summarizer) - applies similar flagging and scoring system to the one used here, though there's no ML involved (see [server/src/sellerRater.ts](https://github.com/conaticus/ebay-account-summarizer/blob/master/server/src/sellerRater.ts))